 How do rates for 25-year-olds compare to rates for other ages in Missouri?

-The cost of car insurance will peak in your teens and decrease yearly until age 65 when rates start to increase again.
-See the chart below to see how rates change at various ages, from your teens to age 70.
+Car insurance premiums are typically highest during your teenage years and gradually decrease every year until you reach age 65, after which rates begin to increase again.
+See the chart below to understand how rates vary from your teens to age 70 in Missouri.

 AgeAverage annual ratesAverage monthly rates